 Generic Fundamentals Examinations for Reactor Operators

 Examinations are administered quarterly in the months of March, June, September, and December of each year.
-However, starting in 2017, the GFE will be administered semiannually in the months of March and September.
 The date of the examination occurs on the first Wednesday, following the first Sunday, in the above months.
+Each GFE is either developed by the NRC's GFE contractor or other author(s) approved by the NRC.

 Questions used on past GFEs have been compiled into question banks for each reactor type.
 The NRC delays the posting of GFEs from the two (2) most recent exam dates.